ts-task/task/README.md

 ```

 which has the advantage of using custom methods without having to modify the prototype of `Task`.
 But because we cannot
-wait until the operator makes it to the standard we added a `pipe` method to Task, inspired by [RxJs pipeable operators](https://github.com/ReactiveX/rxjs/blob/master/doc/pipeable-operators.md).
+wait until the operator makes it to the standard we added a `pipe` method inspired by [RxJs pipeable operators](https://github.com/ReactiveX/rxjs/blob/master/doc/pipeable-operators.md).

-So the previous code would look like
+So the previous code would look like:

 ```javascript
 const task = Task.resolve(1).pipe(